 The OpsCenter JVM has been tuned to handle both large and small clusters with initial memory and garbage collection JVM parameters.
 These default values should be sufficient for most users.
-However, certain scenarios might arise that might require users to further tune these parameters.
+However, certain scenarios can arise that might require users to further tune these parameters.

-Locate the opscenterd.log file.
+opscenterd.log file.
 The location of this file depends on the type of installation:

 Package installations: /var/log/opscenter/opscenterd.log

 Tarball installations: install_location/log/opscenterd.log

 There is an environmental variable

 OPSC_JVM_OPTS that can be set to override the default parameters.

 Here are some parameters you might consider tuning: